 Collects: Dark Knights Rising: The Wild Hunt (2018-) #1

 Although Scott Snyder and Greg Capullo deliver the main event, DC Metal does owe a clear debt to the works of Grant Morrison.
-From flipping over his map of Multiversity to show the dark multiverse to recurring references to “The Return of Bruce Wayne,” Snyder and company are clearly inspired by Morrison’s contributions to the mythos.
+From flipping over their map of Multiversity to show the dark multiverse to recurring references to “The Return of Bruce Wayne,” Snyder and company are clearly inspired by Morrison’s contributions to the mythos.
 It’s appropriate then that Morrison himself hopped in to co-write “The Wild Hunt” one-shot which features the shocking return of the Science Squad!

 Collects: Sideways (2018-) Annual #1